Kchu/kchu.github.io/_pages/about.md

 ## What's New

 [2024.03] The project website of [LABOR Agent: Large Language Models for Orchestrating Bimanual Robots](https://labor-agent.github.io/) is released!
-Paper in arxiv vesion and open-sourced codes are coming soon.
+Paper in arxiv version can be found at [here](https://arxiv.org/abs/2404.02018)

 [2024.02] I am glad to be served as technical committee member of the 2024 IEEE International Conference on Robotics and Automation (ICRA 2024) [Workshop on Human-aligned Reinforcement Learning for Autonomous Agents and Robots](https://harlworkshop.github.io/index.html)